 We have an employee who works overtime on his own and takes compensatory time off during one of our busiest periods.
 What can we do?

 If an employee works unauthorized overtime, he should be made aware of the policy and the consequences of working overtime without permission.
 When an employee works overtime, with or without permission, there must be overtime compensation.
 However, continuing to work overtime without permission is a work performance issue and must be dealt with as such.
 A second area where policy applies to this situation is determination of when compensatory time will be taken.
 Under the FLSA, departments must approve an employee's request to take compensatory time off unless it unduly disrupts the department's operations.
 If an employee requests compensatory time off during the department's busiest times, it may be that the department has some grounds for refusing the request.
-University Human Resources should be contacted for advice this type of situation.
+IU Human Resources should be contacted for advice this type of situation.

 A staff member who reports to me sometimes works more than forty hours a week, but she keeps track of the time on her desk calendar and takes an equal amount of time off at a later date.
 She always records forty hours worked on her time sheet.
 Is this a problem?

 An emphatic yes.
 The FLSA's recordkeeping regulations are strictly enforced.
 It is a serious violation to fail to record actual hours worked.
 If you as a supervisor know the information recorded on the time sheet is not accurate and nevertheless approve the time sheet, you are in violation of university policy and state and federal law.
 As for taking equal time off at a later date, that is also a violation.
 Compensatory time off must be 1.5 times the overtime hours worked.

 One of our employees sometimes comes to work half an hour before his scheduled start time.
 He then arrives half an hour late or leaves half an hour early on a different day.
 Is that all right?